CodeWithKyrian/transformers-php/docs/text-to-text-generation.md

   check out this article from HuggingFace on [how to generate](https://huggingface.co/blog/how-to-generate).

 - ### `numBeams` *(bool)*
-  Determines the beam search size.
+  Determines the beam searclh size.
 A setting of 1 disables beam search.

 - ### `temperature` *(float)*
   Adjusts the probability distribution of the next token to make generation more deterministic or more random.
 A